jdunkerley/jdunkerley/alteryx-least-squares.md

 ![$log_e(y)=log_e(A)+Bx$](assets/least-squares/exp_model.svg)

 Again, we have got to a linear model.
-So if we take log of y as `__y__` and then take the exponential of the intercept we can compute this model.
+If we take log of y as `__y__` and then take the exponential of the intercept we can compute this model.

 ### *Power*: ![$y=Ax^B$](assets/least-squares/pow.svg)